The high type quadratic Siegel disks are Jordan domains: Near-parabolic renormalization scheme

 Proposition \ref{prop-BC-prop-12} was proved in \cite{BC12} only for Inou-Shishikura's class.
-However, when $f=Q_\alpha$ with sufficiently small $\alpha>0$, the existence of the domain $\MP_f$ and the coordinate $\Phi_f:\MP_f\to\C$ satisfying the properties in the above proposition is rather classical (see \cite{Shi00}).
+However, when $f=Q_\alpha$ with sufficiently small $\alpha>0$, the existence of the domain $\MP_f$ and the coordinate $\Phi_f:\MP_f\to\C$ satisfying the properties in the above proposition is classic (see \cite{Shi00a}).
 The map $\Phi_f$ in Proposition \ref{prop-BC-prop-12} is called the \emph{(perturbed) Fatou coordinate} of $f$ and $\MP_f$ is called a \emph{(perturbed) petal}.

-\begin{defi}[{see Figure \ref{Fig_near-para-norm-defi}}] Let $f\in\IS_\alpha\cup\{Q_\alpha\}$ with $\alpha\in(0,r_1]$, where $r_1>0$ is the constant introduced in Proposition \ref{prop-BC-prop-12}.
+\begin{defi}[{see Figure \ref{Fig_near-para-norm-defi}}] Let $f\in\IS_\alpha\cup\{Q_\alpha\}$ with $\alpha\in(0,\varepsilon_1]$, where $\varepsilon_1>0$ is the constant introduced in Proposition \ref{prop-BC-prop-12}.
 Define